 The striker failed to hit the same heights under David Moyes and Louis Van Gaal and was sold to Turkish side Fenerbahce in 2015.

-He then finished his playing career back at boyhood club Feyenoord and is now the assistant manager of their Under-16s.
+He then finished his playing career back at boyhood club Feyenoord, becoming a coach for the senior side and co-manager of the Under-16s.

 A product of the famous Crewe academy, Powell joined United in a £6million deal and was regarded as the next big thing.

-After the midfielder scored on his United debut, Ferguson said: “We hope Powell fills Paul Scholes’ boots.
-For an 18-year-old boy it has been a terrific day.”
+“We hope Powell fills Paul Scholes’ boots.
+For an 18-year-old boy it has been a terrific day,” Ferguson said after the midfielder scored on his United debut.

-The 27-year-old has impressed outside of the Premier League and is now a key player for a promotion-chasing Stoke City side.
+The 27-year-old has impressed outside of the Premier League and is now a key player at Stoke City.

 Big things were expected of Kagawa after he joined United from Borussia Dortmund, but the midfielder struggled to replicate his Bundesliga form at Old Trafford.